 Activism has always been a major part in shaping who I am today.
 My dedication for the environment drove me to join a movement to eliminate plastic water bottles in my school district (more information here) as well as participate in beach clean ups.
 Growing up near the ocean has provided me a unique, close up, experience of the detrimental impacts of the lack of environmental consciousness which fuels my passion for the issue.

 In my senior year, I also organized my city for a school walkout and March for Our Lives.
-At her school’s walkout she worked with other students to publicize the event and provide attendees with posters.
-She began the seventeen minutes with a speech to her hundreds of classmates honoring the Parkland students and faculty and calling for action by Congress.
-Throughout high school and into her life in the nation’s capital, Carni has attended numerous marches and protests advocating for what she believes in.
+At my school’s walkout I worked with other students to publicize the event and provide attendees with posters.
+I began the seventeen minutes with a speech to my hundreds of classmates honoring the Parkland students and faculty and calling for action by Congress.
+Throughout high school and into my life in the nation’s capital, I have attended numerous marches and protests advocating for what I believe in.

 From the many experiences outlined throughout my portfolio, I have found my strengths lie in organization and communication.
 Whether it was organizing school events, marches, or TV interviews, I often find myself working behind the scenes focusing on the details and logistics.
 My extensive practice of communication with individuals, in front of large crowds, to authorities, and with peers have provided me the versatility and adaptability that are imperative in a successful communicator.
 I would like to apply these strengths in my future endeavors while standing up for ideals that I am passionate about like the environment, women’s rights, and gun control.
 I am so grateful for the opportunities I received to have a platform to strengthen these skills and improve areas of weakness.